igor-couto/zero-point-energy-field-random-coin-flip/README.md

 ## How it works

-Using the [ANU QRNG](https://qrng.anu.edu.au/) API, the random numbers are generated in real-time in our lab by measuring the quantum fluctuations of the vacuum
+Using the [ANU QRNG](https://qrng.anu.edu.au/) API, the random numbers are generated in real-time in the lab by measuring the quantum fluctuations of the vacuum.

 ## Running the project